-- (32) [4] A complete and correct explanation is written. - [3] Appropriate work is shown, but one computational error is made.
-An appropriate explanation is written.
+- (32) [4] 57.7, and correct work is shown. - [3] Appropriate work is shown, but one computational or rounding error is made. - [2] Appropriate work is shown, but two or more computational or rounding errors are made.

-- [3] At least five correct angles are stated, but the explanation is incomplete. - [2] Appropriate work is shown, but two or more computational errors are made.
-An appropriate explanation is written.
+- [2] The volume of a barrel is found in cubic inches, but no further correct work is shown. - [1] Appropriate work is shown, but one conceptual error and one computational or rounding error are made.

-- [2] At least five correct angles are stated, but the explanation is incorrect or is missing. - [1] Appropriate work is shown, but one conceptual error and one computational error are made. - [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure.
+- [1] 57.7, but no work is shown. - [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure.

-- (33) [4] A complete and correct proof is written that includes a concluding statement, and a correct single rigid motion is stated. - [3] A proof is written that demonstrates a thorough understanding of the method of proof and contains no conceptual errors, but one statement and/or reason is missing or is incorrect.
-A correct single rigid motion is stated.

-- [3] A complete and correct proof that includes a concluding statement is written, but the rigid motion is not stated or is stated incorrectly. - [2] A proof is written that demonstrates a thorough understanding of the method of proof and contains no conceptual errors, but one statement and/or reason is missing or is incorrect.
-The rigid motion is stated incorrectly or is missing.
+- (33) [4] A complete and correct proof that includes a concluding statement is written. - [3] A proof is written that demonstrates a thorough understanding of the method of proof and contains no conceptual errors, but one statement and/or reason is missing or incorrect or no concluding statement is written. - [2] A proof is written that demonstrates a good understanding of the method of proof and contains no conceptual errors, but two statements and/or reasons are missing or incorrect.